 ___Are you setting aside money on a regular and consistent basis?

 TIP: The down payment usually is at least 5% of the price of the house you want to buy.

 TIP: You could save your money in a financial account that pays more in interest than a regular savings account and your money will grow faster.

 TIP: Your employer may have direct-deposit options for you, and you could designate a set percentage of your check to be deposited directly into your down-payment account every time you get paid.

 How Much Can You Afford?

-Lenders have legal limits on how much money they can lend you, so you need to have a good understanding of where your dream home fits within those limits.
-The amount a lender can lend for a mortgage depends on how much you earn and how much you spend each month.
+Mortgage lenders have legal limits on how much money they can lend you, so you need to have a good understanding of where your dream home fits within those limits.

 Getting Prequalified for a Loan

 A smart buyer starts shopping for a loan before he or she starts looking for a house, and certainly before making any offers!
-Being pre qualified means that a lender has looked at your finances and credit history and has decided that you can get a loan, and how much you can borrow.
+Being prequalified for a loan means that a lender has looked at your finances and credit history and has decided that you can get a loan, and how much you can borrow.